 Once you’ve established a few relationships in your art network, get involved!
 Volunteer to work at local art events.
 RiNo Artists and the Santa Fe art district are great resources.
 Comment on local art blogs–or start one yourself!
 By lending yourself to the community, you’re establishing your presence and reputation.
 Always remember that you’re one small part of the “big picture”.
 Your hard work and reputation will be the foundation for a greater opportunity.
 Don’t mess it up for yourself by getting all “divalicious” about your talent.
 If you’re working as a greeter for another local artist’s exhibition, that’s not really the appropriate time to badger your favorite Denver art gallery owner about sponsoring your latest installation.

-Of course, when it is appropriate, like the day after you’ve exchanged business cards with a local collector, you don’t want to beat your vision into their head.
-Give them a link to your website, briefly (emphasis on briefly) describe your technique and themes, make sure they know how to contact you, and then be patient.
+Of course, when it is appropriate (like the day after you’ve exchanged business cards with a local collector– you don’t want to beat your vision into their head), give key players a link to your website, briefly (emphasis on briefly) describe your technique and themes, make sure they know how to contact you, and then be patient.
 It might take a little bit of restraint to avoid giving them your entire art philosophy but your patience will read as respect for the other person’s time and consideration.
 Let them decide if they understand or like your work for themselves before you press them any further.

 This doesn’t mean that you should just pass out a stack of super-sweet business cards and wait by the phone.
 If your goal is to get your work seen at a Denver art show, you’ve gotta take some sort of action.
 Do some research and find out how to enter local group shows.
 Group shows are great platforms for exposure because they help you get your name recognized.
 On the flipped side, it’s a lot more difficult to promote your personal ideas within the confines of a group theme (I said more difficult–not impossible), but it’s a great stepping stone toward getting your first solo exhibition.